Have you got a question? We’ve got answers.

 Please view our MPhil apply page for detailed information on entry requirements.

-The MPhil in Management is a pre-experience, professional practice programme.
-We do not accept applicants with more than a year of work experience since graduation (excluding vacation employment and internships).
-Suitably qualified candidates with work experience may wish to consider one of our post-experience programmes.
+The MPhil in Management is a pre-experience, professional practice programme, designed for recent graduates.
+We do not accept applicants more than one year after graduation from their undergraduate degree.
+If you have more than one year of work experience post-graduation, please consider our post-experience programmes.

-No, we don’t require a GRE/GMAT score and it will not add any weight to your application.
+No, we don’t require a GRE/GMAT score and it will not add any value to your application.

 No, a research proposal is not needed.
 The MPhil in Management is not a research programme, and it does not link to our PhD.

-The programme is designed for graduates, who have not previously studied business and management.
-If you have previously studied more than three modules on the subjects of accounting, finance, human resources, marketing, operations management, strategy or supply chain management, you will not be eligible for the programme.
+The programme is designed for graduates, who have not previously studied business or management.
+If you have previously studied more than 3 modules on the subjects of accounting, finance, human resources, marketing, operations management, strategy or supply chain management, you will not be eligible for the programme.

 No. Applicants need to make a formal application via the Applicant Portal on the Postgraduate Admissions webpages.